revinate/analytics-bundle/README.md

     },
     "format": "nested", # nested (default), raw, flattened, tabular, google_data_table, documents "dimensionAggregate": { # Optional.
 Calculates a single result as an aggregation of the dimension buckets "type": "average",    #The type of calculation to perform.
-Only average is supported at this time "info": 100           #Extra information for the aggregate.
+Supported: average, ranked, ranked_reversed "info": 100           #Extra information for the aggregate.
 In the case of average, it is the expected number of buckets to be returned
      },
     "goals": {"my_metric_1": 10, "my_metric_2": 100}, # Optional.
 Map of goals for your metrics,